 Falls are the leading cause of injury-related death and hospitalization among adults age 65+.
 The most important message we can share with our community is that falls are preventable.
 Trauma Trust in association with the Washington State Falls Prevention Coalition and Pierce County Fall Prevention Coalition have information and community resources available for older adult fall prevention.

-Why is this important?
-Older adult falls are the number 1 mechanism of injury for our trauma service and the numbers continue to climb.
-In 2013 the trauma service saw 475 older adult falls and in the first 3 quarters of 2014 371 seniors were evaluated.
-Every year in the United States 1 out of 3 seniors, 65 years of age and older, will fall.
+Older adult falls are the number 1 mechanism of injury for our trauma service.
+One in three Washington residents over age 65 fall each year.
 Once an older adult has fallen they have a 70% chance of falling again and with each fall the risk of significant injury increases.
-In Pierce County the incidence of older adult falls is rising dramatically and the number of fatal falls has almost doubled in the last 9 years.
-Planning has begun for this year’s events in Pierce County.
+In Pierce County, the incidence of older adult falls is rising dramatically and the number of fatal falls has almost doubled in the last 9 years.

 Finding Our Balance: 2018 Washington State Action Plan for Older Adult Falls Prevention (PDF) is a five-year plan with six strategy areas of focus.
 Read the plan to learn about the impact of falls on older adults and their communities and discover ways you can get involved in falls prevention.

 Evidence Based Fall Prevention Programs are proven to decrease risk of falls in older adults.
 For more information on all of the programs that have met the highest criteria of evidence for fall prevention please see the NCOA’s Fall Prevention Resource Center.
 Please check the sites for the programs listed below to see updated Washington training information.
 Trainings for Washington State can be found on the Living Well Website.

 Stay Active and Independent for Life (SAIL)